neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ## Selective Pressure

-:::{admonition} Assumptions
+:::{admonition} Why?
-A fundamental assumption in the contemporary study of animal behaivor, is that behavior is an adaptation to changing needs and a changing environment that maximizes evolutionary fitness[^fitness] (it evolves by natural selection).
-Another key assumption is that behavioral phenotypes are *heritable* across generations (that there is a strong *genetic* component, though we won't get into any actual genetics yet)[^heritability].
+A fundamental assumption in the contemporary study of animal behaivor, is that behavior is both **heritable**[^heritability] and an **adaptation** (to changing needs and to a changing environment) that maximizes evolutionary fitness[^fitness] (ie. it evolves by **natural selection**).
 :::

 [^fitness]: In other words, behavior can convey reproductive advantage.
 We won't by more explicit about fitness from the perspective of alleles themselves until we have reviewed Genetics as a class.
 When we talk about fitness, we can think about how well an animal survives.
 When we talk about phenotypes as adaptations and their evolution, we ultimately do need to think about fitness in terms of the frequencies of gene alleles that give rise to those phenotypes.
 Allele frequency over generations depends little on the survivability of an individual animal, and more on how much that animal reproduces (and how well its offspring reproduce).

-[^heritability]: If an individual has an advantageous trait, then it is more likely to reproduce.
+[^heritability]: A key assumption is that behavioral phenotypes are *heritable* across generations (that there is a strong *genetic* component, though we won't get into any actual genetics yet).
+If an individual has an advantageous trait, then it is more likely to reproduce.
 Since traits pass from parents to offspring (*heritability*), then offspring are likely to inherit advantageous traits.
 Over time, advantageous traits become more common in a population.

-## Case Study on adaptation: exploitation of behavioral patterns
+### Case Study on adaptation: exploitation of behavioral patterns

 Behavioral patterns that are stereotyped (ie. FAPs) are, by definition, predictable.
 As you know from [experiments that test for sign stimuli of FAPs](FAPs-sign-stimuli), if a sign stimulus is encountered, then the FAP will be released, regardless of the source of that sign stimulus[^unless-inhibited].
-This *sign stimulus : FAP* pair can be thought of as a code. ***Code breaking*** describes the "inappropriate" release of an FAP by another animal.
+This ***sign stimulus*** **:** ***FAP*** pair can be thought of as a *code*. ***Code breaking*** describes the "inappropriate" release of an FAP by another animal.

 [^unless-inhibited]: There are many examples of the effect of a sign stimulus being inhibited by a concurrent, but different, stimulus.
 The effects of sign stimuli can also be enhanced by additional stimuli.